bi-labor/es-mssql/docs/mssql/exercise4.md

 Extend the provided Reporting Services project `ex4.sln` by modifying the project contents in place.
 You can find this solution in the root of the checked out git repository.

 Create a report that summarizes from which country do our users come from.
-A table should list the number of users by country, along with the average age from the country; and a pie chart should display the number of users from the top 10 countries.
+A table should list the number of users by country, along with the average age from the country, and a pie chart should display the number of users from the top 10 countries.

 The final report should look similar to this: